A Foodcentric Life

 Home » Recipes » Vegetables & Side Dishes

-Versatile broccoli: you can steam it, eat it raw as a snack with dip, shred it fine for slaw or puree it into soup.
+Versatile broccoli: you can steam it, eat it raw as a snack with dip, shred it for slaw or puree it into soup.
 Have you tried roasting it?
 So easy and so good.
-Roasted broccoli with pine nuts, lemon zest and a sprinkle of Parmesan, on the table in minutes with a little prep work.
-For a dairy-free option, see note and link to dairy-free vegan cheese powder.
+Roasted broccoli with parmesan sprinkled with pine nuts and lemon zest, on the table in minutes with little prep work.
+A new, terrific side dish for just about any main dish and sure to please.

 roasted broccoli with pine nuts | AFoodCentricLife.com

-We love broccoli and eat it a few times a week, and I love to roast vegetables, so it oven roasted broccoli seemed natural.
+We love broccoli and eat it a few times a week, and I love to roast vegetables.
+Oven roasted broccoli seemed natural.
 Toss with a little olive oil, salt, pepper and granulated garlic, and pop it into a hot oven for 15 minutes.
 To serve sprinkle with lemon zest, pine nuts and Parmesan, it's so good.
-For a no-dairy option, sprinkle with vegan cheese powder which tastes a lot like Parmesan.
-Find the recipe here.

 broccoli | AFoodCentricLife.com